movementlabsxyz/movement/docs/movement-node/run/manual/follower-node/README.md

 just suzuka-full-node docker-compose follower
 ```

-To check on either service, just run:
+To check on the status of the service under either runner, run:

 ```bash
 curl http://localhost:30731/v1